ReflectsLight/EasyQuran/README.md

 ## Demo

 For a demo please [see the demo video](https://0x1eef.github.io/v/KaiOS_alquran_app.mp4).
-It is not always the most recent snapshot of the application, but generally gives an idea of the current state of the project.
+The demo video won't always be based on the most recent version of the app but it should give you a good idea of how the app works

 ## Development

 ### Requirements

-The following languages have to be installed to build the website from source:
+The following language runtimes are required to build the website from source:

 * Ruby 3.2 (or later)
 * NodeJS v18.15 (or later)

 ### Examples